The Christmas holiday period may not have been a relaxing break from work for everyone.

 "Try to recreate some of the intimacy that may have become long forgotten.”

-To speak to a BACP counsellor or psychotherapist, visit our Find a Therapist Directory.
+To speak to a BACP counsellor or psychotherapist about relationships, visit our Therapist directory.